r-token/the-golden-hurricast/src/pages/2020-10-04-hurricane-reigns-orlando/index.md

 Keylon Stokes, after being nearly invisible in the first half, finally broke out and wound up with six catches for ninety-five yards and a touchdown.
 Sam Crawford and Josh Johnson also made huge impacts.
 Each of them scored with thirty-four and forty-eight yard TD receptions, respectively.

 On the rushing side, it was mostly the T.K.
 Wilkerson show.
 And I'm not mad about it.
-The man has proved himself to be a powerful runner once again and is as deserving of the lead-back title as anyone.
+The man proved himself to be a powerful runner once again and is as deserving of the lead-back title as anyone.
 He rushed twenty-two times for eighty-six yards and a touchdown.
 Additionally, Corey Taylor had eleven carries for sixty yards and Deneric Prince had eight carries for forty-one yards.

 All three of those guys are big, bruising backs.
 Wilkerson goes 6'2'', 229 pounds, Taylor's at 5'10'', 215 pounds, and Prince runs 6'1'', 214 pounds.
-It's easy to wear a defense down when every rushing attempt you have a 214+ pound guy running right at you.
+It's easy to wear a defense down when with every rushing attempt you have a 214+ pound guy running right at you.
 And often, these guys are looking for contact.

 <br />